WETA Engages People of All Ages in the Joy of Lifelong Learning

 An independent, not-for-profit public broadcaster and producer, WETA’s mission is to share programs of intellectual integrity and cultural merit that pique the audience’s curiosity and interest in the world around them, providing opportunities for lifelong learning for all who seek enrichment, inspiration and information.

 On the radio dial, Classical WETA 90.9 FM is the exclusive home of classical music in Greater Washington.
-Contributions help fund the inspiring offerings on-air, including radio productions produced by WETA with leading area cultural institutions.
+Contributions help fund the inspiring offerings on-air, including radio productions produced by WETA with leading area cultural institutions, plus opera favorites every Saturday afternoon.

 CFC and workplace giving contributions also support the broadcast of WETA Television’s four TV channels — WETA TV 26, WETA HD, WETA UK and WETA Kids.
 Viewers enjoy popular programs such as Masterpiece, Curious George, Doc Martin, Frontline, Antiques Roadshow, and Nature.